 The role of a centre or an urgent care centres is to provide a transitional step of health service between community physician offices and hospitals.

-Urgent care centers have a broader and deeper range of services than physician clinics, but are not equivalent to emergency departments.
+Urgent care centres have a broader and deeper range of services than physician clinics, but are not equivalent to emergency departments.
 They also help conserve emergency room resources for more serious, life-threatening conditions.

 Find Urgent Care Services near you.